 Consensus Building Using the Community PoS Algorithm in the Distributed Ledger Token Accounting System of the Bitbon System

-To solve this problem, an approach to organizing communities that use blockchain can be applied, where ways of joint activity should be proposed instead of sudden sequences, where participants of communities would create decentralized community organizations representing their interests and participating in the development of the Decentralized Autonomous Community[i].
-The implementation of such a solution leads to the need for creating not only tools, which will allow the community to manage the blockchain network, but also a social and legal model of relationships between users and state authorities.
+To solve this problem, an approach to organizing communities that use blockchain can be applied, where ways of joint activity should be proposed instead of sudden sequences, where participants of communities would create decentralized community organizations representing their interests and participating in the development of the Bitbon System Social Network[i].
+The implementation of such a solution leads to the need for creating not only tools, which will allow the community to manage the distributed ledger token accounting system[i], but also a social and legal model of relationships between users and state authorities.

-Such an approach opens the possibility to increase the performance of blockchain networks by using synchronized protocols while maintaining the security and decentralization of blockchain.
-A good example of that is the proposed in 2014 by D. Larimer Delegated Proof-of-Stake (DPoS) protocol, its implementation into blockchain allowed for a significant increase in the performance of the network (the number of transactions per second).
-But this protocol has a number of distinctive system features that substantially limit the possibilities of its application.
+Such an approach opens the possibility to increase the performance of distributed ledger token accounting systems by using synchronized protocols while maintaining the security and decentralization of blockchain.
+A good example of that is the proposed in 2014 by D. Larimer Delegated Proof-of-Stake (DPoS) protocol, its implementation allowed for a significant increase in the performance of the distributed ledger token accounting system (the number of transactions per second).
+But this protocol has a number of distinctive technological features that substantially limit the possibilities of its application.

 Community PoS consensus building algorithm is an improved DPoS protocol due to the following solutions:

-- Introduction of the node rating system to prevent incorrect behavior of the blockchain network nodes;
+- Introduction of the node rating system to prevent incorrect behavior of the network nodes;

 - Development of the system of peer-to-peer (P2P) protocols and communications;